The history of farming in 'De Nabershof'

 The Hondsrug is a very special cultural landscape.
 Nowhere else in the Netherlands can you find such a distinct pattern of human settlements.
-This pattern tells you the history of farming in the Hondsrug region, a landscape created by the hand of man.
+This pattern tells you the history of farming in the Hondsrug region, a landscape created in the ice ages and reshaped by the hand of man.

-A new extension is being built to expand this complex into a fully-fledged information centre for the Hondsrug UNESCO Global Geopark.
+A new extension has been added to this complex, housing a fully-fledged information centre for the Hondsrug UNESCO Global Geopark.
 This will present the story of farming life in the Hondsrug region from prehistory to the present day.
-You will learn more about how the landscape was formed with ‘essen’ (higher-lying fields) and ‘esdorpen’ (farming villages), and also about village boundary marking, land redistribution and modern agriculture.
-You will also see the different types of farmhouse built on the Hondsrug.
-Information will be presented via interactive touchscreens, film clips, photos, audio clips, animation and old documents.
+You will learn more about how the landscape was formed with ‘essen’ (raised cultivated fields) and ‘esdorpen’ (farming villages), and also about village boundary marking, land redistribution and modern agriculture.
+You will also see the different types of farmhouses built on the Hondsrug.
+The information is presented via interactive touchscreens, film clips, photos, audio clips, animation and old documents.